th31nitiate/Dite/buildserver.md

-–	One scrinario is using ssl in order to generate custom certificates on a system –	This certificate can then be used to authenticate to a remote docker instance –	Run a vulnrable application container with vulnarable code mimic a devloper workstation –	Authenticate to vulnrable sockets
+–	One scrinario is using ssl in order to generate custom certificates on a system –	This certificate can then be used to authenticate to a remote docker instance –	Run a vulnrable application container with vulnarable code mimic aacreageloper workstation –	Authenticate to vulnrable sockets
 –	Virtual hosts brute forcing
 –	Effective git enumiration and exploitation